mellypop/curse-of-strahd/docs/Organizations/Order of the Crystal Dragon.md

 [[../Characters/Argynvost|Argynvost]] was their leader, and they put up a good fight

-Strahd took the skull of the dragon (leader) and has their skull hidden somewhere in [[../Locations/Castle Ravenloft/index|Castle Ravenloft]]
+Strahd took the skull of the dragon (leader) and has their skull hidden somewhere in [[../Locations/Castle Ravenloft/Castle Ravenloft|Castle Ravenloft]]